callstack/repack/.changeset/modern-dryers-itch.md

 ---
-"@callstack/repack-dev-server": patch
+"@callstack/repack": patch
 ---

-Fix path to favicon.ico on Windows
+Fix path to `favicon.ico` on Windows